holoviz/panel/doc/tutorials/panel_serve.md

 ## Serve a multi page app

+In this section we continue using the `app.py` and `app.ipynb` created in the previous section.

 You can serve an app with multiple pages just by providing the file paths to `panel serve`.

 Try running `panel serve app.py app2.ipynb --autoreload`